 Up & Coming Authors | Avant Garde Poets | Contemporary Authors

-I am an artist~writer currently living in Las Vegas, Nevada.
-My hometown will always be Chicago.
-I’ve lived quite a few places on the globe.
-My work is very much a reflection of the state of mind I adopt while living in a particular place.
-When I’m finished composing a piece, I also abandon the person I became while I was working on it.
+I am a writer originally from Chicago, and currently living in Las Vegas, Nevada.
+I’ve lived in quite a few places on the globe–and in no shortage of atmospheres in my mind.
+My work is very much a reflection of the state of being I adopt while exploring a particular space.
+When I’m finished composing a piece, I also abandon the person I became while I was creating it.
 There are many of me out there.
 We never meet.

-I am interested in both visually and conceptually piecing together small moments to create an atmosphere.
-Themes of home, memory, the loss of a mother, movement and exile run throughout my work—as do feelings inspired through communion with lovers, crude survival experiences, ‘waking-up’, and the beautiful and sad limitations of being a human being.
+Themes of home, memory, loss of the Mother, movement and exile run throughout my work—as do feelings embraced through communion with lovers, crude survival experiences, ‘waking-up’, and the beautiful, difficult, miraculous experience of being a human being.

-If there was a need to name the school of alternative artists I see emerging in the West, I would call us, as humbly as possible, Transformationists.
-We are reflections of the dissolving time around us, and our insatiable desire for progression & truth—along with our soulful natures & perverse optimism in the face of all complex calamities—is what sets us apart.
+If there was a need to name the school of soulful, alternative artists I see emerging in the West, I would call us, as humbly as possible, Transformationists.
+We are here to help dissolve the old world and usher in a new golden age.
+Our insatiable desire for progression & truth are what sets us apart.

 With any luck, a well-written book by a Transformationist calls the real condition of a reader’s perception into question.
 The function of such art is not mere representation, but rather transfiguration of the reader—and consequently, the world.